Doctor of Philosophy

 Duration of candidature is for a minimum of three years and a maximum of four years.

-The Rules governing the degree of Doctor of Philosophy are the University of Sydney (Higher Degree by Research) Rule 2011) and the Postgraduate Degree of Doctor of Philosophy.
+The Rules governing the degree of Doctor of Philosophy are the University of Sydney (Higher Degree by Research) Rule 2011) and the Thesis and Examination of Higher Degree by Research Policy 2015.

 - an undergraduate degree with first or second class (division one) honours in the proposed field of study from an Australian university or equivalent.